Are there any side effects to red light therapy? What cautions should you take?

 Brain light therapy devices cost between $475 and $2369.
 There are no continuing costs, outside charging the batteries.

 The upfront costs of other treatments?
 I don’t know, are there treatments that compare to red light therapy?
-That trigger neural connection growth?
-That significantly improve recall ability?
+Does that trigger neural connection growth?
+Does that significantly improve recall ability?

 Red light therapy does not require a doctor’s visit.
 It does not require a prescription.
 There are no repeat visits.
 There is no driving anywhere.

 Buy the light.
 Charge the battery.
 That’s it.

 Don’t Buy a Red Light Device if Your Patient Won’t Use It

 If you do red light therapy incorrectly, it does not work.

 Science has repeatedly shown that you need the right wavelengths in the right quantity to have a therapeutic effect.